 King Den's Sandal Label

-Neil MacGregor revisits the early days of a great civilisation on the Nile to examine the life of one of the earliest Egyptian kings through a tiny sandal label.
+Neil MacGregor revisits the early days of a great civilisation to study one of the earliest Egyptian kings through the sandal label that accompanied him to the afterlife.

 You are at the first episode